Peking (ship)

 Peking is a steel-hulled four-masted barque.
 A so-called Flying P-Liner of the German company F. Laeisz, it was one of the last generation of cargo-carrying iron-hulled sailing ships used in the nitrate trade and wheat trade around Cape Horn.

+This ship is currently a museum ship in Germany in the 2020s.

 History

 Nitrate trade

 Peking was launched in February 1911 and left Hamburg for her maiden voyage to Valparaiso in May of the same year.
 After the outbreak of World War I she was interned at Valparaiso and remained in Chile for the duration of the war.
 Awarded to the Kingdom of Italy as war reparations, she was sold back to her original owners, the Laeisz brothers, in January 1923.
 She remained in the nitrate trade until traffic through the Panama Canal proved quicker and more economical.